Cow slaughter ban has to be decided by states, not centre: BJP

 The comment assumes significance as the BJP's Meghalaya unit has views divergent to its central leadership since its local leaders eat beef.

-"Every state government that decides to have a law or not has a law on cow slaughter, do so keeping in mind the local food habits of that particular state and in the North East every state government will keep this in an account," he said.
+"Every state government that decides to have a law or not have a law on cow slaughter, do so keeping in mind the local food habits of that particular state and in the North East every state government will keep this in account," he said.

 "The Prevention of Cruelty to Animals (Regulation of Livestock Markets) Rules 2017 is based on recommendations of a Parliamentary Committee report, which included members of all political parties and a Supreme Court order,” he said.